-A contract for difference (CFD) is a financial product that allows you to trade on a number of assets without actually owning them.
+A contract for difference (CFD) is a financial product that allows you to trade on various assets without actually owning them.

 To make a profit on a trade, all you need to do is sell the item at a higher price than when you bought it.
 Of course, if you have to sell it at a lower price, then you will have made an overall loss.

-One major advantage of trading CFDs is that it can be compared to a kind of insurance policy.
+One major advantage of trading CFDs is it’s similar to a form of insurance.
 Some investors will use CFDs as a way to hedge their trades and minimise their risk.

-Assets such as gold are particularly seen as ‘safe havens’ for traders.
-In times of economic uncertainty and turmoil, you will typically see investors move away from the more volatile currencies and seek refuge with CFDs instead.
+Assets such as gold are considered ‘safe havens’ for traders.
+In times of economic uncertainty and turmoil, investors move away from the more volatile currencies and seek refuge with CFDs instead.

-CFDs are also exempt from stamp duty for many people, and can be traded with a lot less capital than it would take if you owned the asset.
-It is worth remembering, however, that using leverage can increase your losses as well as yours profits – so be sure to use it with care.
+CFDs are also exempt from stamp duty for many people, and can be traded with far less capital than it would take if you owned the asset.
+It is worth remembering, however, that using leverage can increase your losses as well as profits – so be sure to use it with care.